uchicago-library/ldr_metadatastorage/README.md

 This endpoint is GUARANTEED to return the core metadata resource for the intellectual unit identified.

+- request: /units/[intellectual unit identifer]/core
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: atomic
+- response: contains metadata element and inside metadata element is the core metadata for this particular intellectual unit

 ### /units/[intellectual unit identifier]/extensions

 communication protocol: Web